ampproject/amphtml/3p/README.md

 -   Provide test accounts for inclusion in our open source repository for integration tests.

-The following aren't hard requirements, but performance optimizations we should strive to incorporate.
+The following aren't hard requirements, but are performance optimizations we should strive to incorporate.
 Please provide a timeline as to when you expect to follow these guidelines:

 -   Support pause and play APIs to turn animations on and off.
 Ideally also to interrupt loading.